 One of the numerous redundant China Clay pits that cover the Cornish landscape has been given a further use, this time as an educational facility and visitor attraction known as the Eden Project.
 Developed in the 1990s the huge domes contain plants from diverse environments and climates from around the world.
 Look out for the rainforest biome with its rope bridge, mediterranean biome with over 1,000 species of plant life, the country's longest zip wire and spacious outdoor gardens.

 Leave the Eden Project and head south to the A390 and turn right towards St Austell, eventually taking the B3273 down a wooded valley following the St Austell River which runs to the left of you.
 This is the Pentewan Road which takes you to the coast at Pentewan and back inland where you will take a right turn to the Lost Gardens of Heligan.
 These beautiful gardens are, thankfully, no longer lost.
 Initially created from the 18th century onwards by the Tremayne family who still own the estate, the gardens contain multitudes of colourful plant life, over 350 rhoodendrons and 70 camellias.
 After the Second World War the gardens were left to decay and were forgotten about.
-However, restoration began in the 1990s and they are now open to the public, certainly one of the finest gardens available to be seen in Britain.
+However, restoration began in the 1990s and they are now open to the public, with an impressive collection of species including the Cornish palm and the popular Monkey Puzzle trees.
+In many ways the word "lost" would seem to imply that these gardens had been left uncultivated and the designs, flowering and forna had disappeared but by using the word "lost" it also brings to light how old methods of horticulture have been revived here at Heligan including rare fruits and vegetables grown in the kitchen garden.